 What Makes MB/FC Reliable?

 The biggest factor that gives me confidence in MB/FC’s ratings is how much all three resources do agree with each other, particularly on the least biased sources such as AP, Reuters, Financial Times, and Christian Science Monitor (contrast this with the divergence in company ESG ratings).
 The above are pretty much the main differences that I have noticed.
 Furthermore, as an investment professional where news accuracy is of utmost importance to making good investment decisions for our clients, I have been extremely satisfied with the sources I’ve rely upon in the past several years which were chosen partially due to their excellent ratings from MB/FC.

 Now, I recommend MB/FC often in various forums, and every time I do, I always ask the other people if they know of a better site for media bias ratings.
 I am always rather bemused that none of them ever do, including all of the other answers here (and they usually don’t even know about Ad Fontes or AllSides).
 In my experience, the people who usually complain about media bias really just want an easy way to dismiss whatever sources you want to cite in the discussion and haven’t spent any time or effort actually doing anything to reduce the amount of media bias that they experience in their lives.

 But me, not only do I utilize MB/FC to reduce the bias I experience, I also built a Google Custom Search Engine utilizing the “Least Biased” sources as rated by MB/FC.
 Feedback welcome, of course!

 Bryan W. White, the creator of Zebra Fact Check (ZFC), is critical of MB/FC based on their methodology, although he, too, has also declined to cite a media ratings resource that he thought was better.
-See the below comments for more details.
+See his comments at my Quora answer for more details.
 From what I see at his site, ZFC does not even attempt to have a balanced story selection and instead appears to overwhelmingly cite White’s complaints about PolitiFact from the right (indeed, another project of White’s is PolitiFact Bias).